 First aid and CPR training is not just about a set of knowledge, or even being able to perform certain skills, students should be able to enact their CPR training in the real world if need be.
-When an emergency occurs, if the unaffiliated persons are not able to work together to enact their CPR skills together then all of that CPR knowledge may be considered next to worthless as far as the victim’s health is concern.
-In order for the CPR to have the best value for the victim then the participants must be able to plan, take control of the situation, and work together to care for the victim.
+When an emergency occurs, if the unaffiliated persons are not able to work together to enact their CPR skills together, then all of that CPR knowledge may be considered next to worthless as far as the victim’s health is concerned.
+In order for the CPR to have the best value for the victim, the participants must be able to plan, take control of the situation, and work together to care for the victim.

 Recommended Training: CPR San Antonio